 The plant and animal communities have evolved together, with the animals using the plants for shelter and food, and the plants using the animals for seed dispersal.
 Native plants are perfectly suited to sustain native animal populations.
 Now, the salt cedar has displaced many of the native plants.
 The salt cedar invasions have thrown off the natural balance between plants and animals, making survival more difficult for the native wildlife.

-To reverse this process, Tres Rios will be removing large tracts of salt cedar and replanting native cottonwood/willow riparian corridors.
+To reverse the process, Tres Rios staff removed large tracts of salt cedar and replaced it with native cottonwood/willow riparian corridors.
 In some areas, where the salt cedar is very thick and will be impossible to replace, the river sediment will be dug down and filled with water.
-This will prevent regrowth of the salt cedar, provide habitat for waterfowl, and offer a cleared channel for flood flows to utilize.
+This will prevent regrowth of the salt cedar, provide habitat for waterfowl, and offer a clearer channel for flood flows to utilize.